“Do you want to be healed?” he asked, immediately following my run-on statement of

 Collectively, we are as multifaceted as the components of the universe, and each component is nothing short of splendid.
 Taking our cue from the systems around us, success for us both individually and collectively actually requires that there be differences.
 And its triumph is not realized with a contest of importance for the individual; but rather upon the embracement of the importance of everything.

 My point with all of this laborious contemplation of the indefinable God, and in exploring concepts like “all” and “paradox” and “oneness” is to propose that a being—specifically the collective human race—which is seemingly all over the board and/or existing in contradiction with itself might not be wrong so much as it is just not yet fully aware.
 All of the right parts and pieces are there, it just hasn’t grown into itself yet.
 It may be self-aware, but it is not wholly conscious.
-And it won’t get “right-er” by cutting off itself apart.
+And it won’t get “right-er” by cutting itself off from its other parts.

 Any dysfunction within itself is not due to the fact of widespread differences, but rather the disparaging nature and lack of willingness to work together—a sign of immaturity, and a behavior that further compounds itself.